MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/tutorial-ueba.md

 - **Alert scoring**<br>The alert score represents the potential impact of a specific alert on each user.
 Alert scoring is based on severity, user impact, alert popularity across users, and all entities in the organization.

 - **Activity scoring**<br> The activity score determines the probability of a specific user performing a specific activity, based on behavioral learning of the user and their peers.
 Activities identified as the most abnormal receive the highest scores.

-- **User impact (blast radius)**<br>The user impact is a gauge of the potential damage each specific user can cause to your business.
-The user impact analysis takes a holistic organizational user approach, assessing user role, group membership, privileges, hierarchy at the organization, access to sensitive resources (high value assets), and the ability to access sensitive information.
-This capability will be coming soon.

 ## Protect your organization